Early Action vs. Early Decision: How to Choose

 How Much Financial Aid Does the School Typically Offer?

-Remember, too, that you don’t get to compare aid packages when you apply early decision, so confirm ahead of time that the school should be able to offer you sufficient aid.
+Additionally, if you apply early decision, you won’t get to compare aid packages, so confirm ahead of time that the school should be able to offer you sufficient aid.

 Do You Have Enough Time to Prepare Your Application?